z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 data downwards, the source address for the graphic data is moved back (i.e. lower in memory) by one byte.
-So for example, if the top line of the graphic data is at address 50,000, the byte at address 49,999 is the first to be transfered into the display, followed by the byte at 50,000, and so on.
-9 bytes in total will be transfered.
+So for example, if the top line of the graphic data is at address 50,000, the byte at address 49,999 is the first to be transferred into the display, followed by the byte at 50,000, and so on.
+9 bytes in total will be transferred.
 That means the actual graphic is placed one scan line lower than the top of the character cell, effecting the one-pixel-lower screen location requested.